nubenetes/awesome-kubernetes/docs/git.md

 - [xataka.com: Llevo algunos días usando Copilot de GitHub para programar y esta es mi experiencia](https://www.xataka.com/robotica-e-ia/llevo-algunos-dias-usando-copilot-github-para-programar-esta-mi-experiencia)
 - [medium: GitHub’s AI Copilot Might Get You Sued If You Use It](https://medium.com/geekculture/githubs-ai-copilot-might-get-you-sued-if-you-use-it-c1cade1ea229) Some are even abandoning GitHub because of it
 - [towardsdatascience.com: Can Github Copilot Replace Developers?](https://towardsdatascience.com/can-githubs-copilot-replace-developers-b89f28007c05) Since its release, copilot has become the talk of the town among developers.
 There are many pros and cons to using it.
+- [towardsdatascience.com: Generating Python Scripts with OpenAi’s Github Copilot](https://towardsdatascience.com/generating-python-scripts-with-openais-github-copilot-da0b3fdd989) Using AI to generate Python scripts for simple neural networks, data visualization and more

 ## Gitea
 - [Gitea](https://gitea.com/)